vagrant-libvirt/vagrant-libvirt/README.md

   set, which should be fine for paravirtualized guests, but some fully virtualized guests may require hda.
 NOTE: this option also applies only to disks associated with a box image.
+* `disk_driver` - Extra options for the main disk driver ([see Libvirt documentation](http://libvirt.org/formatdomain.html#elementsDisks)).
+  NOTE: this option also applies only to disks associated with a box image.
+In all cases, the value `nil` can be used to force the hypervisor default behaviour (e.g. to override settings defined in top-level Vagrantfiles).
+Supported options include:
+  * `:cache` - Controls the cache mechanism.
+Possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
+  * `:io` - Controls specific policies on I/O. Possible values are "threads" and "native".
+  * `:copy_on_read` - Controls whether to copy read backing file into the image file.
+The value can be either "on" or "off".
+  * `:discard` - Controls whether discard requests (also known as "trim" or "unmap") are ignored or passed to the filesystem.
+Possible values are "unmap" or "ignore".
+    Note: for discard to work, you will likely also need to set `disk_bus = 'scsi'`
+  * `:detect_zeroes` - Controls whether to detect zero write requests.
+The value can be "off", "on" or "unmap".
 * `nic_model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the [documentation for